-Quartzite has become one of the most requested countertop materials in Middle Tennessee, and for good reason — it pairs the elegant look of marble with durability that rivals granite.
+Quartzite has become one of the most requested countertop materials in Middle Tennessee, and for good reason — it pairs the elegant look of marble with durability that rivals or beats granite.
 But there is also a lot of confusion about what quartzite actually is, especially because its name sounds so similar to engineered quartz.
-Here is a clear homeowner’s guide.
+Here is a clear homeowner’s guide to what quartzite is, how it forms, how it differs from quartz, and whether it belongs in your kitchen.

 What is quartzite?